JilvinAbraham/JilvinAbraham/README.md

 ## Experience
 * 🙇‍♂️ Software Engineer Intern at LeadSquared
-* 🙇‍♂️ DevOps Engineer at LeadSquared
+* 🙇‍♂️ Software Engineer at LeadSquared
 * 🙇‍♂️ DevOps Engineer at BrowserStack